 My life so far has taught me that all the material wealth in the world does not equate to a contented life.

-My journey began as a young girl.
-I knew I wanted to be an artist, a teacher, to be happily married, to raise four children and have financial security.
+As a young girl, I knew clearly that I wanted to be an artist, a teacher, to be happily married, to raise four children and have financial security.
 I was gradually able to achieve all of this and more.
-I was grateful and I enjoyed many aspects of my wonderful life.
+I was grateful for this and I enjoyed many aspects of my wonderful life.

 I was used to being busy.
 I was also an enthusiastic community worker and liked to help others wherever possible.
 This way of life proved to be exhausting.
 With my constant giving to others and my need for appreciation, driving me beyond healthy limits.
 I had a perfectionist mentality that at times resulted in exhaustion which I blamed on others.
 At the time I believed that by helping others, happiness would automatically come to me.

-After some major upsets and soul searching, I realised that peace and calm WAS available, but not with material things or by relying on other people for my happiness.
+After some major upsets followed by some serious soul searching, I realised that peace and calm WAS available, but not with material things or by relying on other people for my happiness.
 Rather, I needed a different way of looking at life.

 It WAS all there for me in a way I had never considered . . . as personal acceptance of who I am, taking responsibility for my own happiness, and believing in myself.